 Some improvements were made in MAGIC as a result of the V&V process.
-This highlights the importance of the V&V process, including a rigorous comparison of code predictions with experimental observations.
-MAGIC Version 4.1.1b includes the latest the improvements resulting from the V&V. Specifically, the following MAGIC features were corrected during the V&V process:
+This highlights the importance of the verification and validation process including a rigorous comparison of code predictions with experimental observations.
+MAGIC version 4.1.1b includes the latest the improvements resulting from the V&V. Specifically, the following MAGIC features were corrected during the V&V process:

-- improvement of the soot mass balance within the plume - improvement of the correlation for temperature in the flame region - correction of a problem in the flame length calculation when lower than the layer interface
+- Improvement of the soot mass balance within the plume - Improvement of the correlation for temperature in the flame region - Correction of a problem in the flame length calculation when lower than the layer interface.